peytonshow/MC-Long-Run/readme.md

 * Campfires are now crafted in world using Firewood, or via a crafting table with a Firecharge.
 The in-world campfire must be lit.
 D
 * All dyes can now be crafted from Red, Green, Blue, Black and White dyes.
 D
 * All Musket weapons now have more accurate recipes.
 D
-* Cartridges now only require 2 'nail' items (Iron, brass, copper, gold nugget), 1 paper and 1 gunpowder for 1 Cartridge.
+* Cartridges now only require 2 'nail' items (Iron, brass, copper, gold nugget), 1 paper and 1 gunpowder for 2 Cartridge.
 PD
-* Froglights and Naturalist's Froglass now have duplicating recipes.
+* Froglights and Naturalist's Froglass now have duplicating recipes for less tedious farming.
 D
 * Added sequenced recipes for netherite armor that don't require diamonds, but instead have a much higher netherite cost.
 (This shouldn't replace your first set of netherite armor, but it streamlines the process of getting a bunch of sets for your troops.
 It may be more convinient to only farm for a handful of materials rather than the diamonds, netherite, gold + a template.
 It also requires a factory and a drill to (feasibly) get the most out of these recipes, so I think its worth a shot) D

 CREATE